 From accommodating social distancing, making space for delivery drivers, outdoor dining and contactless processes, the industry has been truly upended.
 In this article, we look at seven ways of improving the staff and customer experience through your restaurant floor plan.

 What is a restaurant floor plan?

 On paper — or screen — a restaurant floor plan is a scaled diagram of a room viewed from above.
 Not only does it help you determine furniture layout, it also includes details on measurements, plumbing, wiring, lighting and appliances.
-Many spaces are included in this plan, including the entrance or waiting area, the bar, tables, chairs, booths, the cloakroom, toilets, kitchen, staff room, staff lockers, outdoor terrace and your POS system position.
+Many spaces are included in this plan, including the entrance or waiting area, the bar, tables, chairs, booths, the cloakroom, toilets, kitchen, staff room, staff lockers, outdoor terrace and the position of your POS system.

 The importance of spending time on your restaurant floor plan

 A restaurant floor plan can make or break a space.
 It is the difference between having a chaotic and squeezed experience and a relaxed, enjoyable one.
 And a good floor plan has some flexibility, particularly as we muddle through COVID and prepare for a future with the potential for more pandemics.

 Your restaurant floor plan must address the needs of both staff and customers and you must wear many hats when designing it.
 Try walking through the space as a customer and as a staff member.
 Pre-pandemic it was always a delicate balance to maximise the number of tables while giving a comfortable distance between tables, but regulations and societal expectations have taken this often agonising decision away.